 \textbf{Criterion 4: Scalability.} A scalable project can easily be used in arbitrarily large and/or complex projects.
 On a small scale, the criteria here are trivial to implement, but can rapidly become unsustainable.

 \textbf{Criterion 5: Verifiable inputs and outputs.} The project should automatically verify its inputs (software source code and data) \emph{and} outputs, not needing any expert knowledge.

 \textbf{Criterion 6: Recorded history.} No exploratory research is done in a single, first attempt.
 Projects evolve as they are being completed.
 Naturally, earlier phases of a project are redesigned/optimized only after later phases have been completed.
 Research papers often report this with statements such as ``\emph{we [first] tried method [or parameter] X, but Y is used here because it gave lower random error}''.
-The derivation ``history'' of a result is thus not any the less valuable as itself.
+The derivation ``history'' of a result is often as valuable as the result itself.

 \textbf{Criterion 7: Including narrative that is linked to analysis.} A project is not just its computational analysis.
 A raw plot, figure, or table is hardly meaningful alone, even when accompanied by the code that generated it.
-A narrative description is also a deliverable (defined as ``data article'' in \cite{austin17}): describing the purpose of the computations, interpretations of the result, and the context in relation to other projects/papers.
+A narrative description is also a deliverable (defined as ``data article''\cite{austin17}): describing the purpose of the computations, interpretations of the result, and the context in relation to other projects/papers.
 This is related to longevity, because if a workflow contains only the steps to do the analysis or generate the plots, in time it may get separated from its accompanying published paper.